synthiam/E-19_RGB_8x8_Display/README.md

 A few unique features of this display are that it is a smaller form factor (48x48mm) than common RGB matrix dispalys (60x60mm) and the green LEDs are a bright and vibrant green color!

-The EZ-Builder behavior control for this reference design is here: https://synthiam.com/Software/Manual/RGB-8x8-Animator-16173
+The simple to use EZ-Builder behavior control for this reference design is here: https://synthiam.com/Software/Manual/RGB-8x8-Animator-16173

 ## Contents